skodapetr/skodapetr.github.io/src/content/post/2023-04-05-rdf-viewer.md

 ---
 title: "RDF viewer"
 description: "Linked data is five start data format, with promises of semantics and interoperability.
   Yet viewing, the basic operation, is not living up to the promise.
   The objective is to improve this situation and try to address not only linked data but RDF in general."
 published: "2023-04-05"
-tags: ["Bachelor thesis", "Not available"]
+tags: ["bachelor-thesis"]
 ---
 Linked data is five start data format, with promises of semantics and interoperability.
 Yet viewing, the basic operation, is not living up to the promise.